0

 Now in its sixth year, my Community Fund is mutual aid between makers.

-With this fund, I connect makers in my community who have something extra to give with low or limited income makers, makers who are impacted by systemic racism, and makers who are going through a rough patch and could use a bit of being nourished by a small indulgence like hand-dyed yarn.
+With this fund, I connect makers in my community who have something extra to give with folks who could use a bit of being nourished by a small indulgence like hand-dyed yarn.
+This might be low or limited income makers, makers who are impacted by systemic racism, or makers who are going through a rough patch.

 Contribute